-Learn about unique recognition ideas and how to curate a custom employee recognition program that’s personalized for your company and its people.
+Learn about unique recognition ideas and how to curate a custom employee recognition program that’s personalised for your company and its people.

 With data like that, it’s easy to understand why recognition is so crucial—but it’s not always easy to know how to implement it.
 According to another poll, 40% of employees said the recognition they receive at work feels like an empty gesture.
 A basic employee recognition program is a good start—but you can go a step beyond.